 One potential challenge that could arise, is if a group work session requires a lively discussion.
 Additionally, for those who enjoy snacking or listening to music, it may not be the most ideal study setting as you might disturb those around you.

-2. Coffee Shops
+2. Coffee shops

 Most coffee shops offer ample table space, free Wi-Fi connection, and power sockets for customers.
 Many people find the white noise from the hustle and bustle of a lively coffee shop the perfect backdrop to get stuck into uni projects, essays, and revision sessions.
-Whilst others might find it a distraction, this one really divides students.
+Whilst others might find it a distraction, this one divides students.

 Just a heads up, spending extended periods of time at coffee shops can get pricey if you're a fan of ordering a coffee, or three!
 Plus, they usually don't allow outside food, so buying meals from the coffee shop can add to the expenses.

-3. An Empty Classroom
+3. An empty classroom

 If you're looking for a peaceful and distraction-free atmosphere to study in, you may want to inquire with your teacher regarding the availability of classroom space after class, or just look around campus for a free room.